Visit the EVENTS page for a schedule of our Spring 2025 Events

 These dogs are in foster care in New England or waiting to come north.
 If you are interested, see the Adoption Application page for a link to the appropriate application.
 All of our rescued dogs are fully vetted: spayed or neutered, up-to-date on vaccines, tested for heartworm, and intestinal parasites.
 They are treated if necessary before being made available for adoption.
 Please visit the Adoption Application page to apply.

 Duke is a friendly Beagle who was found stray in Louisiana.
-He's abou 4 yrs old and weighs about 32 lbs.
+He's yrs old1 - 2 yrs old and weighs about 32 lbs.
 Duke stayed with a foster for a few weeks in Louisiana before making his journey north.
 She reports that Duke is freindly and loves attention.
 He has been observed around kids, cats and her small dog and did fine.
 He was not destructive in her home, is not food aggressive.
 He walks well on a leash and is working on housebreaking.
 Duke loves attention and petting and can have some separation anxiety.
 He might feel a better sense of security with another dog in the home if being left alone.
 He tolerates the crate but may bark briefly.
 Duke won the hearts of his Louisana fosters and they would have kept him but could not have a second dog.
-Duke will be arriving in Massachusetts in Late March.
+Duke will be arriving in Massachusetts May 17.

 Arlo is a hound-lover's hound, He's come along way since his rescue last Summer and is looking for a home that will be a good fit.
 Arlo has settled into his foster home without any problem.
 He's very sweet and affectionate and enjoys being with his people.
 Arlo likes a routine and he has a lot of good habits.
 He's housebroken, he settles nicely into his crate, sleeps well at night, and walks well on a leash.
 Arlo sleeps peacefully in his crate all night - has never made a sound, never had an accident and hasn't torn up a single blanket.
 He enjoys napping in the sunshine, but needs a few good long walks each day.
 Arlo will do well living with another dog that is not a toy breed.
 He doesn't engage in a lot of active play but does enjoy having another dog around - a senior dog would be ok too.
 He has some separation anxiety and would do well in a home where someone is home a lot.
 Arlo is about 4.5 yrs old and weighs about 50 lbs.